lldre/conti_blog/README.md

 ```

-The entire script for the unique function based deobfuscation can be found (here)[TODO INSERT LINK TO SCRIPT HERE]
+The entire script for the unique function based deobfuscation can be found (here)[https://github.com/lldre/conti_blog/blob/master/scripts/conti_function_string_deobfuscation.py]

-The script for the inline version can be found (here)[TODO INSERT LINK TO SCRIPT HERE]
+The script for the inline version can be found (here)[https://github.com/lldre/conti_blog/blob/master/scripts/conti_inlined_string_deobfuscation.py]

-For a complete overview of the strings I was able to dump see **Appendix A** [TODO: insert link to appendix A here.
+For a complete overview of the strings I was able to dump see [Appendix A](#appendix_a).

 ### API hashes <a name="api_hashes"></a>